luau-lang/site/_pages/syntax.md

 Luau currently does not support backtick string literals as a type annotation, so `` type Foo = `Foo` `` is invalid.

-Function calls with a backtick string literal without parethesis is not supported, so `` print`hello` `` is invalid.
+Function calls with a backtick string literal without parentheses are not supported, so `` print`hello` `` is invalid.

 ## Floor division (`//`)